Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Results and Discussion

-We also obtain magnetic rectification manifesting itself as the discrepancy between the period-averaged magnetization orientation $\phi_{\langle M\rangle}$ and the energy minimum after laser excitation $\phi^{min}_{M}$ [solid black and open red dots in Fig.~\ref{fig:energy_profile}\,(a,b), respectively].
-This resembles the effect of thermal expansion of solids~\cite{Dugdale1953}.
-When an external field $\mathbf{H}_{ext}$ with a strength comparable to the anisotropy field is applied close to the hard axis, it reduces the barrier between the two equivalent anisotropy energy minima at $\pm \phi_M^{min}$.
-Small in-plane deviation of $\mathbf{H}_{ext}$ from the hard axis lifts the equivalence between the two minima.
-Rectification shifts $\phi_{\langle M\rangle}$ toward the flatter slope of the potential, i.e., toward the HA.
-This leads to a reduction in the precession frequency, compared to the linear theoretical predictions [Fig.~\ref{fig:high_harmonics}\,(c)].
+We also observe magnetic rectification, which manifests as a discrepancy between the period-averaged magnetization orientation $\phi_{\langle M\rangle}$ and the energy minimum after laser excitation $\phi^{min}_{M}$ [solid black and open red dots in Fig.~\ref{fig:energy_profile}, respectively].
+This resembles the thermal expansion of solids~\cite{Dugdale1953}.
+When an external field $\mathbf{H}_{ext}$ of strength comparable to the anisotropy field is applied close to HA, it reduces the barrier between the two equivalent anisotropy energy minima at $\pm \phi_M^{min}$.
+A small in-plane deviation of $\mathbf{H}_{ext}$ from the HA lifts the degeneracy of the two minima~[Fig.~\ref{fig:energy_profile}\,(a)].
+Rectification shifts $\phi_{\langle M\rangle}$ toward the flatter slope of the potential, i.e., toward the hard axis.
+This reduces the precession frequency compared to the linear theoretical predictions [Fig.~\ref{fig:high_harmonics}\,(c)].

-To discuss magnetization precession with non-zero damping, we introduce the time-dependent magnetic rectification as $R(\Delta t) = \phi_{\langle M\rangle}(\Delta t) - \phi^{min}_{M}$ and the instantaneous amplitude in the sample plane $A^{ip}_{ins}(\Delta t)$ as half of the peak-to-peak value over the precession period~[Fig.~\ref{fig:energy_profile}\,(b)].
-In this case, the magnetization follows a spiral trajectory towards equilibrium [black dashed lines in Fig.~\ref{fig:energy_profile}\,(a)].
-Multiple precession cycles can be approximated by precession periods with zero damping and varying amplitudes.
-For a fixed $\phi_H$, material parameters, and pump fluence, the maximum rectification $R^{max}$ right after the excitation can be presented as a function of the $\mathbf{H}_{ext}$ value [Fig.~\ref{fig:energy_profile}\,(c)].
-In the case of finite damping, the rectification $R(\Delta t)$ decreases with the precession amplitude $A^{ip}_{ins}$ but persists until the magnetization dynamics is fully attenuated, indicating the absence of a threshold [see Fig.~\ref{fig:energy_profile}\,(d)].
+To discuss magnetization precession with non-zero damping, we introduce the time-dependent rectification $R(\Delta t) = \phi_{\langle M\rangle}(\Delta t) - \phi^{min}_{M}$ and the instantaneous in-plane amplitude $A^{ip}_{ins}(\Delta t)$ as half the peak-to-peak value over a precession period~[Fig.~\ref{fig:energy_profile}\,(c)].
+In this case, the magnetization follows a spiral trajectory towards equilibrium [black dashed lines in Fig.~\ref{fig:energy_profile}\,(b)].
+Multiple precession cycles can be approximated by zero‑damping periods with varying amplitudes.
+For fixed $\phi_H$, material parameters, and pump fluence, the maximum rectification $R^{max}$ immediately after excitation can be expressed as a function of $\mathbf{H}_{ext}$ [Fig.~\ref{fig:rectification_and_nonlinearity}\,(a)].
+For finite damping, $R(\Delta t)$ decreases with the precession amplitude $A^{ip}_{ins}$ but persists until the dynamics is fully attenuated, indicating the absence of a threshold [see Fig.~\ref{fig:rectification_and_nonlinearity}\,(b)].

+To substantiate the thresholdless character, we derive a critical in‑plane amplitude for the onset of nonlinearity (see Appendix~\ref{Sec:Critical_amplitude} for details).
+The critical in-plane amplitudes are given by